 Latest News

-M.A. programs in English Literature are currently accepting applications for the Fall 2023 semester for the following programs:
+M.A. programs in English Literature are currently accepting applications for the Spring 2025 semester for the following programs:

 To apply, go to Cal State Apply.
-The deadline for Fall 2023 admissions is Wednesday, June 1.
-The deadline for Spring 2024 admissions is Wednesday, November 1.
+The deadline for Spring 2025 admissions is Friday, November 1.

 The main admissions criteria is a 3.0 GPA in your last 60 units of coursework, though we will consider students with a slightly lower GPA if they have mostly As and Bs in their English classes.